-CD4+ cells are part of the immune system and are a type of white blood cell.
-White blood cells protect the body against infection.
+A CD4+ count is a blood test to see how well the immune system is working in people who have been diagnosed with HIV.
+CD4+ cells are a type of white blood cell.
+White blood cells are important in fighting infections.
 CD4+ cells are also called T-lymphocytes, T-cells, or T-helper cells.

 HIV infects CD4+ cells.
 The number of CD4+ cells helps determine whether other infections (opportunistic infections) may occur.
 If HIV isn't treated, CD4+ counts generally go down as HIV gets worse.
 In most cases, a low CD4+ count means you have a weakened immune system and a higher chance of getting opportunistic infections.

 Keep track of how the HIV infection is affecting your immune system.

 Help diagnose AIDS.
 If you don't get treatment, HIV infection can progress to AIDS.

 Author: Healthwise Staff Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.